 WAC 480-120-071 Extension of service.

+(1) This rule only applies to wire line eligible telecommunications carriers (ETCs) that receive federal high-cost universal service support.

-(1) Definitions.
+(2) Definitions.
 The following definitions apply to this section unless the context clearly indicates otherwise:

-"Applicant" means any person applying to a telecommunications company for new tariffed residential basic local exchange service.
+"Applicant" means any person applying to a telecommunications company for new residential basic local exchange service.
 Applicant does not include developers requesting service for developments.

 "Cost of service extension" means the direct and indirect costs of the material and labor to plan and construct the facilities including, but not limited to, permitting fees, rights of way fees, and payments to subcontractors, and does not include the cost of reinforcement, network upgrade, or similar costs.